April 2025

 Aiming to Produce Veterinarians and Veterinary Scientists who Work Globally

-Most students aiming to enter the School of Veterinary Medicine seem to like animals or hope to cure the diseases of animals, especially pets.
-Maintaining the good health of pets through the diagnosis and treatment of animal disease to make the owner feel at ease is an important mission of veterinary medicine.
+Most students wishing to enter the School of Veterinary Medicine seem to like animals or hope to cure the diseases of animals, especially pets.
+Maintaining the good health of pets through the diagnosis and treatment of animal diseases to make the owner feel at ease is an important mission of veterinary medicine.
 However, veterinary medicine has a wide variety of missions.
-One of the major missions of veterinary medicine is to take responsibility for maintaining the health of all animals on the earth, including pets, food-producing animals (production of animal proteins), wild animals and humans, and the health of the ecosystem comprised of these animals.
+One of the major missions of veterinary medicine is to take responsibility for maintaining the health of all animals on the earth, including pets, food-producing animals (production of animal proteins), wild animals, and humans, and the health of the ecosystem comprised of these animals as a concept of “One Health”.
 Accordingly, veterinarians are also expected to improve the productivity of livestock products and secure their safety by enhancing feed management technology for food-producing animals, conserve the ecosystem through the protection of wild animals and other measures, prevent the occurrence of zoonosis, which is transmitted from animals to humans, and promote public health such as food hygiene.
-Veterinary medicine is part of life science and plays an important role in the analysis of life phenomena and the development of pharmaceutical products.
+Veterinary medicine is a part of life science and plays an important role in the analysis of life phenomena and the development of pharmaceutical products.